What a WordPress theme is responsible for – and what is not.

 Tasks of plugins

-Themes with high function density regularly lead to a feature creep, so they have so many functions combined that they are hardly maintainable – the overview is lost and it is no longer clear which components are actually needed.
+Themes with high feature density regularly lead to feature creep, i.e. have so many features combined that they become hardly maintainable – the overview is lost and it is no longer clear which components are actually needed.

 At the latest at the time of the relaunch, the processes or functions of a theme must first be recorded and newly implemented.

-Concept errors are difficult to solve afterwards – usually only by a complex relaunch.
+Conceptual errors are difficult to solve in retrospect – usually only through a costly relaunch.

 Opt for a WordPress theme that is as slim as possible and see a possible maintenance and migration hell in every feature that a theme offers.

-At the latest at the next relaunch – and that will certainly come – you pay on it if you have decided on a WordPress theme that has led you through countless functions in a dependency.
+At the latest with the next relaunch – and it will come for sure – you pay on it, if you have chosen a WordPress theme that has led them through countless functions into a dependency.

-Especially with premium themes, i.e. purchase themes that you can buy for small money, there is a real competition as to which theme offers the most functions – after all, many functions read well, you feel like you get more for the money.
+Especially with premium themes, i.e. purchase themes that you can buy for slim money, there is a real competition which theme offers the most features – after all, many features read well, you get more for the money it feels like.

-Exactly then you build on sand – but a theme is not a foundation, but only a framework for presenting the functions that you should map via plugins.
+Exactly then you are building on sand – but a theme is not a foundation, it is just a framework for presenting the functions that you should map via plugins.

 With our PageSpeed 100 WordPress Theme SV100, we ask ourselves the question every day in development: what can go away.
 The slimmer our theme, the longer you will enjoy it.